-We hope you've found this TIDE course on integrating mobility measures into an SUMP useful and that we have provided you with some interesting ideas and examples, as well as the opportunity to learn from and with your colleagues across Europe.
+We hope you've found this TIDE course on creating a metropolitan public transport authority useful and that we have provided you with some interesting ideas and examples, as well as the opportunity to learn from and with your colleagues across Europe.

 Just to sum up, some of the key points we hope you'll take away:

 - MPTAs are created for a variety of reasons, such as expanding from an urban to a metropolitan public transport authority (PTA), separating a PTA from an existing PT operator, or creating a more multi-modal transport system (rail, bus, public bikes, ferries, parking, taxi, etc.) which is managed by one body.

 - They can be an effective response to suburbanisation and urban sprawl by providing access to modes other than the personal car, thereby encouraging people to settle in areas that are well served by PT.

 - MPTAs come in a number of shapes, sizes and forms, with varying scopes of responsibilities.
 They don't necessarily manage all modes (such as railway or urban transport).
 Each metropolitan area needs to find its own optimum distribution of responsibility within its own legal system and local context.